Did Trump declassify a secret CIA program with a tweet?

 Related: Trump Approves Plan to Arm Syrian Kurds

-The head of U.S. Special Operations Command surprised attendees at the Aspen Security Forum last week when he became the first U.S. official to acknowledge the program publicly.
+Army Gen. Tony Thomas, the head of U.S. Special Operations Command, surprised attendees at the Aspen Security Forum last week when he became the first U.S. official to acknowledge the program publicly.

 Related: U.S. Launches Missiles at Syria Over Chemical Weapons Attack

-Asked whether ending the program was a concession to Russia, Army Gen. Tony Thomas said, "Absolutely not," effectively confirming that it had existed.
+Asked whether ending the program was a concession to Russia, Thomas said, "Absolutely not," effectively confirming that it had existed.
 He said that terminating the program was "not a sop to the Russians" and was a "tough, tough decision."

 Not mentioning the CIA by name, Thomas acknowledged that the program was run by "a sister organization" that he's not necessarily affiliated with, and that the other organization had "a tough, some would argue impossible mission based on the approach we took."